tsubaric/NFTicket/docs/TestReport.md

 ensure the completion of the project.
 1. Planning: we created a detailed project plan, and tracked progress and tasks using Jira.
 This helped us learn how to manage multiple different tasks, and deadlines in a team environment.
 2. Communication: we communicated regularly, and made sure to help each other out.
+There was
-There was a a learning curve for everyone, so working together was important to make sure everyone stayed on the same page.
+a learning curve for everyone, so working together was important to make sure everyone stayed on the same page.
-3. Risk Management: the team identified potential risks and roadblocks that could affect the projcts success, and took decisive actions to mitigate those risks and keep the project on track.
+3. Risk Management: the team identified potential risks and roadblocks that could affect the projects success, and took decisive actions to mitigate those risks and keep the project on track.
-4. Time Management: the team learned how to schedule and proritize tasks, it was important to prioritize tasks so that nobody was holding anyone else back.
+4. Time Management: the team learned how to schedule and prioritize tasks, it was important to prioritize tasks so that nobody was holding anyone else back.
 If a task needed to be completed before another task could be worked on, we made sure that it was done first.